 Laundry room storage designs include hamper pull-outs, drying racks, ironing board storage, and cabinets for detergent and supplies.
 Mudroom lockers with doors keep coats, backpacks, and shoes contained, giving each family member their own designated zone.

-Choosing Materials and Finishes for Your Custom Closet
+How to Choose Materials for Your Custom Closet

 Material choice affects the look, durability, and cost of your custom closet.
 Here is what to consider for each component.